mathieuprog/tz/README.md

 {Tz.UpdatePeriodically, []}
 ```

-You may pass the option `:interval_in_days` in order to configure the frequency of the updates.
+You may pass the option `:interval_in_days` in order to configure the frequency of the updates:

 ```elixir
 {Tz.UpdatePeriodically, [interval_in_days: 5]}